Pawn (2013 film)

-Pawn is a 2013 American direct-to-video film directed by David A. Armstrong in his directorial debut.
+Pawn is a 2013 American crime thriller film directed by David A. Armstrong in his directorial debut and written by Jerome Anthony white.

 Plot

 An old gangster, with a hard drive containing records of who he paid off, is targeted by a competition between dirty cops, internal affairs, etc. The dirty cops hire a thug to get into the safe (in the back of a diner) at midnight.
-But he brings his friends and goes too early for the time-release lock.
+He brings his friends and is too early for the time-release lock.
 Another crooked cop shows up (for uncertain reasons).
 The shooting ensues and during hostage negotiations the thug tries to put the blame onto an ex-con who just got out of jail, so that no one notices the real target is the hard drive.